 I could be critical of the scally wag theme to the video, the lyrics that I could write whilst on the toilet and Jess Glynne’s weird vocal but when there’s a beat so good, a tune that won’t let go (pun intended) AND it soundtracks a summer’s day so well… It makes our top 30 tracks of the year of course!

 13. T-Shirt Weather – Circa Waves (Young Chasers)

 There’s no doubt this kid has got talent.
 I might not be as big a fan as everybody else, but this is a lovely little melody and the lyrics perfectly accompany a video of true love between a parent and child.
 I cry nearly every time I see it.
 It’s a good job I’m not such a huge fan.

-15. Let It Happen – Tame Impala (Currents)
+15. The Less I Know The Better – Tame Impala (Currents)

 More psychedelic tunes to lose yourself to from this Australian outfit.
-Takes me back to my summer holiday, music to live to.
+To be fair, it could have been ANY track from this perfect album.
+Takes me back to my summer holiday, music to live to…